PGallagher69/microbit-workshop/radio-bluetooth/13-android-bluetooth-app-orientation.md

 - Save your project and download the HEX file to a location on your computer.
 - Flash the HEX file to your Micro:Bit.

+- You can download an example HEX file here;

+<a href="hex/microbit-Android-Bluetooth-Check.hex">Bluetooth</a>

 | Previous | Next |
 | -------- | ---- |
 | [< Step 12 - Andoird Micro:Bit App - Test Program](12-android-bluetooth-app.md) |[ Step 14 - Re-Pair the Micro:Bit >](14-android-bluetooth-re-pair.md) |